Building the future of energy distribution

 After mapping and understanding the process it was time to start building.
 In order to get rid of assumptions and become aligned as a team, I led a workshop on assumptions gathering alongside the CPO.
 We developed the following template, and asked all stakeholders to fill in as many assumptions as they could.

 The result was a list of features, which we affinity mapped and prioritised.

 The prototype cycle

-In order to test our hypotheses, I run another workshop where we co-designed a prototype, which then I built using Sketch and Invision.
+The main assumptions then became hypotheses we wanted to test.
+In order to do that, I created a prototype in Sketch and Invision.
+We recruited test subjects from the other side of the marketplace (the providers) and recorded our findings in a spreadsheet, tagging them by topic.
 The prototype had several versions and iterations, which passed rounds of user testing and trickled down into the development sprints.

 Learning as a team

 I carry all the agile rituals that I learnt at Thoughtworks wherever I go.
 For example, Retrospectives are key to reflect and grow as a team.